|

 investors, and its investment purpose is “mutual”, i.e., common for all

+investors, it is called a mutual fund.
 In proportion to their contributions, investors receive units

 of the mutual fund.
 At the outset, the units issued have a face value of Rs 10